cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ##### Qualifiers

-- We use the informal English expression 'burn' to mean 'spend of money'.
-'I burnt $7' means 'I spent $7'.

 - This walkthrough uses AWS components (and therefore jargon): Lambda functions, SNS, S3, CloudWatch, IAM Role, IAM Policy.

 - These terms are described briefly below and elsewhere at this website in more detail.